visualopsholdings/i2c/README.md

 tapper etc without reflashing your Arduino :-)

 And that code above fits happily on a Leonardo with 32k of memory (it about fills it though).

+After you compile an example with LOGO in it, make sure you have at least 100 bytes for local variables or it just won't work!!

+To free more space, go into the top of logo.hpp and change the sizes of various data structures until you free more up.

 Open "i2c.ino" and you can flash that example right onto your Arduino and try it out.